06 Sep How To Master The Bridge Exercise

-1. Bridge Up, ideally with lifting the pelvis higher than I demonstrate & with more knee flexion than shown in this video.
+- Bridge Up, ideally with lifting the pelvis higher than I demonstrate & with more knee flexion than shown in this video.

-2. Slightly Abduct the Hips to their respective side.
+- Slightly Abduct the Hips to their respective side.

-3. Slightly Externally Rotate both Hips as you abduct.
+- Slightly Externally Rotate both Hips as you abduct.

-When you perform a bridge unilaterally you are now working the Glutes in more than one plane of motion
+This is very difficult as is!
+To progress this you can perform this movement unilaterally.
+When you perform a bridge unilaterally you are now working the glutes in more than one plane of motion.

 Did you know a Single Leg Bridge Stretch’s the Hip Flexors?

+Why is that so important you might ask?
+When the hip flexors are limited, it inhibits the glutes from working to their full capacity.
 It’s all about the muscle length relationship and active/passive insufficiency.
 Tight hip flexors will pull the pelvis into an anterior pelvic tilt, affecting the glutes (and hamstrings) on the opposite side of the pelvis, making it more difficult to recruit.

-If you’ve been following us, you’ll know that this anterior pelvic tilt also influences lumbar spine position, moving the spine into extension at end range, which under many circumstances we’d ideally like to avoid. .
+If you’ve been following us, you’ll know that this anterior pelvic tilt also influences lumbar spine position, moving the spine into extension at end range, which under many circumstances we’d ideally like to avoid.
 So…the best way to stretch the hip flexors?
 By ACTIVELY using the Glutes in the single leg bridge!
 This will lead the phenomenon called reciprocal inhibition.
 The infamous glute guy, Bret Contreras, also found that the glute max exhibits maximal activation at end-range hip extension!
 So make sure to give your glutes a good squeeze at the top of the motion!